 Château Golan Winery is an Israeli winery established in 1999 and is one of Israel’s most extravagant.
 It is located in southern Golan Heights, near the Yarmuk River.
 The winery features a French-style Château; built from basalt, which is also used for art exhibitions.
 Furthermore, the winery grows thirteen grape types!
 Including Bordelaise varieties Cabernet Sauvignon; Merlot; Cabernet Franc, and Petit Verdot; Mediterranean varieties of French and Spanish origin: Syrah; Grenache, Mourvèdre, Carignan, Petite Syrah; Roussanne, Grenache Blanc and Viognier; and the Portuguese variety Touriga Nacional.
 Production is about 75,000 bottles annually.

 The Story of Château Golan Winery

-Uri helped a lot to promote the winery with his original thinking and uncompromising approach.
-So after a few years of work he joined the winery as a partner.
-Then in 2002, another 110 dunams were planted, new grape varieties were added and the amount of production continued to increase.
-New plantings are constantly being added in order to increase production, replace old plots and try more new varieties.
+Uri helped promote the winery with his original thinking and uncompromising approach.
+So after a few years of work, he joined the winery as a partner.
+Then in 2002, another 110 dunams were planted, new grape varieties were added, and the amount of production continued to increase.
+New plantings are constantly being added to increase production, replace old plots and try more new varieties.